dmgeurts/getcert_vmware/README.md

 vmw_getcert uses the following options:
 ```
-Usage: vmw_getcert [-hv] -c CERT_CN [OPTIONS] FQDN
+Usage: vmw_getcert [-hv] -c CERT_CN -a CRED_FILE [OPTIONS] FQDN
-This script requests a certificate from FreeIPA using ipa-getcert and calls a partner
+This script requests a certificate from FreeIPA using ipa-getcert and calls a
-script to deploy the certificate to a VMware appliance via REST API.
+partner script to deploy the certificate to a VMware appliance via REST API.

     FQDN          Fully qualified name of the VMware appliance web interface.
                   Must be reachable from this host on port TCP/443.
     -c CERT_CN    REQUIRED.
 Common Name (Subject) of the certificate (must be a
                   FQDN).
 Will also present in the certificate as a SAN.
+    -a CRED_FILE  File with VMware credentials in plain text or base64 format.
+                  Defaults to /etc/ipa/.vmwrc
 OPTIONS:
     -G TYPE       Type of key to be generated if one is not already in place.
-                      IPA CS uses RSA by default.
+                  IPA CA uses RSA by default.
 (RSA, DSA, EC or ECDSA)
     -b BITS       In case a new key pair needs to be generated, this option
                   specifies the size of the key.
 Default: 2048 (RSA/DSA).
                   EC: 256, 384 or 512.
 See certmonger.conf for the default.

     -h            Display this help and exit.
     -v            Verbose mode.
 ```

 **Note:** FreeIPA only supports RSA keys.
 Hence the -G option is in preparation of future support of other keys.
 [More info](https://www.reddit.com/r/FreeIPA/comments/134puyw/freeipa_ca_pki_ecdsa_support/).